wernjie/ev3-chess-bot/README.md

 Uses average ∆E of pixels as a metric for detecting the presence of a piece.
 (with the assumption that chess pieces have a different hue from the chessboard, which is not uncommon).

-∆E measures the distance between two colours, commonly used for measuring monitor colour accuracy. \[[Details](http://zschuessler.github.io/DeltaE/learn)\].
+∆E measures the distance between two colours, commonly used for measuring monitor colour accuracy \[[Details](http://zschuessler.github.io/DeltaE/learn)\].

 For our case, the higher the ∆E value for a particular square tile, the more likely there is for a colour difference and thus presence of a piece.
 This is especially effective for detecting black pieces on dark tiles with slight hue differences.